joeylmaalouf/CompArchFA15/UbuntuVerilog.md

 ### USAGE

 Compile a `.v` file to an executable:

 `iverilog hw1.v -o hw1`

 Run the executable:

 `vvp hw1` or `./hw1`

-Pipe the output of the executable to a `.txt` file:
+Pipe the output of the executable to a `.txt` file instead of STDOUT:

 `vvp hw1 > results.txt`

 I have not yet figured out `.do` files.